What Are The Different Valves For Plumbing Supply?

 brass angle stop valve

-brass angle stop check valve
+Brass angle stop valve

 Fixture Shutoff Valve